 Fitting the Sagebrush Top

 I feel like I’m the only one who’s done any significant fitting alterations to this pattern by the Friday Pattern Company - I’ve come to the conclusion I must be oddly shaped!
 It is loose fitting and so I didn’t find many examples where people had done much in the way of fitting this pattern other than widening or lengthening so thought I’d put together a post describing how I did this.
+My review on the pattern itself can be found here.

 Although my fitting adjustments are specific to me, I hope others will find my process useful as the theory is the same across everyone and every pattern.
 I could have got away with fewer adjustments and been perfectly happy with the result as it is a loose-fitting top, but I wanted to practice fitting on this relatively easy garment.